AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

 ## Setup IoT Edge virtual machine

 In this section, we are going to create and setup an Azure VM as the IoT Edge box.
 Technically, it a 'real' deployment, you would use something on-premises, such as a local hardware device (PC, Raspberry Pi, VM, etc) as your IoT Edge device.
 However, just for ease of setup here, we are going to use a VM in Azure.
 If you already have, or prefer to use, a local device, feel free.
-For that option, you can find the IoT Edge setup instructions here (TODO: link)
+For that option, you can find the IoT Edge setup instructions [here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux)

 To create the IoT Edge VM in Azure, we are going to creat the VM via the Azure CLI.
 Specifically, to make things even easier, we are going to use a "cloud shell" in Azure to keep from having to install the Azure CLI locally.